 - Copper Tubing End Cap (to fit the tubing)

 - Turn the teacup upside down and glue the saucer to the bottom of it.

 - Glue the end cap to the bottom of the saucer.

 - Stick the copper tubing a few inches into the ground where you want the bird feeder placed, fit the teacup endcap onto the tubing.
 Make sure the copper tubing is in the ground deep enough that the feeder will stand securely.

-- Position the feeder high enough to be out of reach for cats and other predators yet not too high that it will be awkward for you to re-fill with birdseed.
+- Position the cup high enough to be out of reach for cats and other predators yet not too high that it will be awkward for you to re-fill.

 - To hide the copper tubing, plant the feeder in a flowerbed where it can be covered by tall flowers and plants.

 - Instead of copper tubing you can try a wooden dowel or post instead, for extra sturdiness affix a little wooden perch on top to hold the teacup and saucer (glued in place).
 Paint the wood or treat it to help it last longer in the elements.